boaz23/computer-graphics/README.md

-# EngineForAnimationCourse
+This repository has our implementation for the course assignments (expect for the project).
+The course's project repository is [here](https://github.com/boaz23/computer-graphics-course-project).

-Graphic Engine based on Libigl
+Graphic Engine based on Libigl.

 For compiling:
 1. Clone or download the project